...

 Fees to expect – Not just interest

-You’ll also see a range of fees that your 500k bridging loan calculator UK will include or separately itemise:
+Alongside the interest that you’ll pay, you will also see a range of other fees that the UK bridging loan calculator will include or separately itemise:

-• Arrangement / facility fee – Typically 1–2% of the loan.
+• Arrangement / facility fees – This is typically 1–2% of the loan.

 • Valuation & legal fees